Apricot Benefits, Nutrition, Uses, Recipes, Side Effects and FAQs

 In addition to apricots, other high-fiber foods that can help alleviate constipation include fruits, vegetables, legumes, nuts and seeds.

-Apricots are an excellent source of vitamin A. Just one cup of raw apricots can knock out 60 percent of the vitamin A you need for the entire day while a cup of dried apricot can nearly fulfill your daily vitamin A requirements all on its own.
+Apricots are an excellent source of vitamin A. Just one cup of apricots can knock out a good percentage of the vitamin A you need for the entire day.

 Vitamin A plays a central role when it comes to eye health.
 In fact, vitamin A deficiency can result in symptoms like night blindness, dry eyes and vision loss.